 Digital communication nowadays goes far beyond just typing a few words or sentences and clicking Send.
 Go through any social media app or open the last few text messages on your phone.
 How many smileys, hearts, and other image-based characters do you see?
 Hundreds, maybe even thousands of awesome emojis, right?
-That number is nothing compared to the emoji facts we will be going through in a minute.
+That number is nothing compared to the emoji facts we will reveal in a minute.
 Are you excited?
-Just to whet your appetite, did you know that there are over 3,304 emojis in the world?
+Just to whet your appetite — did you know that there are over 3,304 emojis in the world?
 And 5 billion emojis are used on Facebook messenger every day?

 Test Your Emoji Knowledge With Emoji Facts

-Emoji haven’t fully replaced text yet, but they’re on their way: the pictorial icons have revolutionized visual communication since they first appeared on the iOS keyboard in 2011 and were quickly adopted by most other platforms.
+Emojis haven’t entirely replaced text yet, but they’re on their way: the graphical icons have revolutionized visual communication since they first appeared on the iOS keyboard in 2011 and were quickly adopted by most other platforms.
 Undoubtedly, emojis are here to stay.
 They are everywhere, and we use them all the time, but have you ever stopped to ask yourself, how much do we really know about them?

 In this article, we give you the answer to that question.
-An answer divided into many small answers, like an emoji encyclopedia of sorts.
+An answer is divided into many small parts, like an emoji encyclopedia of sorts.
 That got you interested?
 Go on and check out our run-down of emoji facts below.

-Emojis are ideograms and smileys that can be used in electronic messages and on websites.
-They come in a variety of forms, including facial expressions, everyday objects, places, and weather conditions, and animals.
-Emojis are similar to emoticons, but instead of being typographic, they are real images.
+Emojis are ideograms and smileys that can be used in electronic messages and websites.
+They come in various forms, including facial expressions, everyday objects, places, weather conditions, and animals.
+Emojis are similar to emoticons, but they are real images instead of typographic.

 Japanese designer Shigetaka Kurita invented emojis in 1999 as part of a project for Docomo, a popular phone operator in Japan.